boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-sconepro-rate-policy-discovery.md

 This document does not assume nor preclude that other mechanisms, e.g., Low Latency, Low Loss, and Scalable Throughput (L4S) {{?RFC9330}}, are enabled in a bottleneck link.

+## Running Experiments

+   The benefits of enabling explicit signals are yet to be backed up with more evidence.
+Running experiments is thus key to assess the benefits under various setups.

 ## Design Motivation & Rationale

 The main motivations for the use of ND for such a discovery are listed in {{Section 3 of ?RFC8781}}: